timinh/php-apache/README.md

-# php8.1-apache-for-symfony6
+# php-apache
-A php 8.1 + apache dockerfile ready for symfony 6, laravel or any php project.
+A php apache dockerfile ready for symfony, laravel or any php project.

 ### Contains the following extensions :
  - pdo